 If you still want to hold on to your H1B job as your US employer does not have any Canadian or Australian operations, you will need to come back to the US.

 - You can work remotely from Canada or Australia for some amount of time but if you cross 180 days, the tax residency laws will come into play.

 - Your H1B extension might be denied if you keep working remotely from outside the US.

-- USCIS conducts site visits routinely and you may be in trouble if they do not find your working in the US on the location specified in your H1B petition.
+- USCIS conducts site visits routinely and you may be in trouble if they do not find you working in the US at the location specified in your H1B petition.

 i140 Approved, Migrate, Return in Future

-If you want to return to US in future when your Green card priority date gets current, you can return to file i485 adjustment of status application as long as you can find an employer to sponsor you in US.
+If you want to return to the US in the future when your Green card priority date gets current, you can return to file an i485 adjustment of status application as long as you can find an employer to sponsor you in the US.

 You have two options: